Sofia of Nassau, Queen of Sweden and Norway

 (Crown Princess Sofia, c.
 1870)

 Following the death of King Carl XV on September 18, 1872, Sofia and Oscar became King and Queen of Sweden and Norway.
 They were crowned in Stockholm on May 12, 1873, and in Trondheim (Norway) on June 18, 1873.
 Sofia embraced her role as Queen of both countries and was seen as an insightful advisor to her husband, who was not initially very popular.
-She often spent her summers in Norway, where she was well-loved by the Norwegian people, and admired for her simple lifestyle.
+She often spent her summers in Norway, where she was well-loved by the Norwegian people and admired for her simple lifestyle.

 In the late 1870s, Sofia became a follower of the teachings of Lord Radstock, a noted British missionary, and often spent much of her day in prayer.
-She withdrew significantly from court life, attending functions only when absolutely necessary.
+She withdrew significantly from court life, attending functions only when necessary.
 Her health was also a factor in her reduced activities.
 She spent several years abroad for various cures and spas, avoiding the harsh winters in Scandinavia.

 Queen Sofia was instrumental in establishing organized nursing schools in Sweden.
 A follower of Florence Nightingale, she learned much from a visit to the United Kingdom in 1881 and began her project upon returning to Sweden.
-In 1882, she arranged for formal classes for nurses at the Sabbatsberg hospital.
+In 1882, she arranged formal classes for nurses at the Sabbatsberg hospital.
 Two years later, she opened the Sophiahemmet University College, and in 1889 it became the Sophiahemmet, a combined school for nurses and hospitals.
 Along with her efforts in this area, Queen Sofia also lent her name and her efforts, to nearly 50 other patronages both in Sweden and Norway.

 In 1905, she ceased to be Queen of Norway following the dissolution of the union between the two countries.
 The situation had taken its toll on her husband, and his health soon began to decline.